sauravshetty473/InstaKilo/README.md

 # Flutter Code for Social Media App
-This is the code for an instagram like social media app which was developed for a college miniproject.
+This is the code for an Instagram like social media app with limited functionalities.
+More features are to be added later.
 The backend used is Firebase.